ngvoice/rtpengine-redis-plugin/README.md

 IMPORTANT NOTE:
 ======================

-This plugin works for RTPEngine 4.1.x, not for earlier versions.
+**This plugin works for RTPEngine 4.1.x, not for earlier versions - Work in progress**

 Installation Guide
 ======================